matteoavallone7/optimaLDN/README.md

 - Go to CloudWatch -> Logs -> Group logs -> open the link with the name of this function -> chech the logs to see if it works properly (should log something like 'Successfully wrote x lines on InfluxDB'.)

 ### 2) EC2 Setup
-Head to the EC2 section in AWS and create a new EC2 instance with Amazon Linux, save the .pem file and ssh into it using:
+Head to the EC2 section in AWS and create a new EC2 instance with Amazon Linux, create 3 security rules to allow inbound traffic to ports 15672, 8080 and 5672, then save the .pem file and ssh into it using:
 ```
 ssh -i <file.pem> ec2-user@<Public-IP-EC2>
 ```